angelamarpaung99/K-Nearest-Neighbour/README.md

 Test set is then visualized with scatter plot.

+KNN is built using python programming language.
-Dataset can be found in "dataset.csv" and data train can be found in "Data Train.csv".
+KNN implementation can be found in "K-nearest-neighbout.ipynb" Dataset can be found in "dataset.csv" and data train can be found in "Data Train.csv".